devices-lab/solderbit-gamepad/README.md

 ## Project status

 The solder:bit Gamepad is currently in the development stage, undergoing rigorous testing with its second prototype.
-At this point, the gamepad is not yet ready for deployment in workshops or teaching environments.
 We are actively refining the design to ensure it meets our educational objectives and user expectations.

-See [CHANGELOG](/CHANGELOG.md) for the latest pre-release versions and changes.
+See [CHANGELOG.md](/CHANGELOG.md) for the latest pre-release versions and changes.

 ## Getting started